Morgan Stanley Maintains Sage Therapeutics (SAGE) Equal-Weight Recommendation

 What is the Fund Sentiment?

-There are 496 funds or institutions reporting positions in Sage Therapeutics.
-This is an increase of 23 owner(s) or 4.86% in the last quarter.
-Average portfolio weight of all funds dedicated to SAGE is 0.19%, an increase of 12.59%.
-Total shares owned by institutions increased in the last three months by 2.46% to 59,047K shares.
-The put/call ratio of SAGE is 1.15, indicating a bearish outlook.
+There are 494 funds or institutions reporting positions in Sage Therapeutics.
+This is an increase of 22 owner(s) or 4.66% in the last quarter.
+Average portfolio weight of all funds dedicated to SAGE is 0.19%, an increase of 9.75%.
+Total shares owned by institutions increased in the last three months by 2.55% to 59,004K shares.
+The put/call ratio of SAGE is 0.69, indicating a bullish outlook.

 What are Other Shareholders Doing?